CSPS-RIW/QuizGen-Creator/README.md

-# Quiz Builder
+# Quizgen Creator

-Quiz Builder is a powerful, flexible, and easy-to-use quiz creation tool.
+Quizgen Creator is a powerful, flexible, and easy-to-use quiz creation tool.
 It allows you to create quizzes with various question types, including single select, multiple select, true-false, fill-in-the-blanks, and drag-and-drop.
 The user-friendly interface enables you to manage your quizzes effortlessly and efficiently.

 ## Features